stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 ## Interactive Mode

-By default, our script will run in "Interactive Mode."
+By default, our script will run in “Interactive Mode”.
 This will run the script in a separate terminal window, rather than in the notebook itself.

-This is great for, as the name implies, interactive scripts.
-Our script, however, just prints output and has no interactivity whatsoever.
-It would be great to see the output in the terminal!
+As the name implies, the interactive mode is great for interactive scripts.
+Our script, however, prints output and has no interactivity whatsoever.

+Wouldn’t it be great to see the output in the terminal?

-If we just try to run this as-is, we will experience the following:
+If we just try to run this as it is, we will experience the following:

 <video autoPlay loop muted playsInline controls>
   <source src="/videos/hello-world-vscode-error.mp4" type="video/mp4" />
   <source src="/videos/hello-world-vscode-error.webm" type="video/webm" />
 </video>

-To fix this easily, we'll need to access the Configure foldout by clicking on the Configure button:
+To fix this easily, we'll need to access the Configure foldout by clicking on the **Configure** button:

 ![configure vs code](../../static/img/configure-vs-codes.png)